clemoni/udacity_weather_trends/README.md

 This Project required the csv file of the average temperature for the world and picked city from 1750 to 2013.

 ## Project at glance

+* the data Visualisation
 ![Chart Line](https://github.com/clemoni/udacity_weather_trends/blob/main/img/chart_line_temp.png)

+* the dataFame converted to HTML
 ![dataFrame converted to HTML](https://github.com/clemoni/udacity_weather_trends/blob/main/img/dataFrame_to_html.png)

 ## Programming for Data Science with Python